 WASTE-RELATED FACILITIES: Waste-related uses are characterized by uses that receive solid or liquid wastes from others for disposal on the site or for transfer to another location, uses that collect sanitary wastes, or uses that manufacture or produce goods from the biological decomposition of organic material.
 Examples include: sanitary landfills; sewer treatment plants; recycling operations; and, hazardous waste collection sites.

-WHOLESALE SALES: Wholesale sales businesses are involved in the sale, lease, or rent of products primarily intended for industrial, institutional, or commercial businesses.
+WHOLESALE SALES: Wholesale sales businesses are involved in the sale, lease, or rent of products primarily intended for industrial, institutional, agricultural, or commercial businesses.
 Examples include: the wholesale sale or rental of machinery; and, the wholesale sale of building materials, special trade tools, machine parts, food, clothing, building hardware, and office supplies.

 WIND ENERGY SYSTEM (WES): A commonly owned and/or managed integrated system that converts wind movement into electricity.
-All of the following are encompassed in this definition of system: tower, or towers, including foundations; generator(s); blades; power collection systems, including padmount transformers; access roads, meteorological towers, on-site electric substation, control building, and other ancillary equipment and facilities; and, electrical interconnection systems or portion thereof dedicated to the wind energy system.
+All of the following are encompassed in this definition of system: tower, or towers, including foundations; generator(s); blades; power collection systems, including pad mount transformers; access roads, meteorological towers, on-site electric substation, control building, and other ancillary equipment and facilities; and, electrical interconnection systems or portion thereof dedicated to the wind energy system.

 WIND ENERGY SYSTEM, SMALL: A wind energy systems facility with a single tower of less than seventy-five (75) feet used primarily for on-site consumption of power.